samrickman/evaluate-llm-gender-bias-ltc/README.md

 The paper was based on real data from long-term care records.
 All the code contained here can be run as we include in this repo synthetic data, generated using LLMs[^1].
 The [results from the synthetic data ](./results_tables/1__results_tables.html) are consistent with those from the real data, showing significant gender-based differences in summaries create by the Google Gemma model.
 We continue to find no gender-based differences with Llama 3.

 This repo contains the code and also, as it takes several days to run, the output of the analysis[^2] based on the [synthetic data](./raw_data/).
 It is possible to replicate the entire analysis from scratch by following the instructions below.
-The code in this repo also extends the analysis to OpenAI's [ChatGPT](https://openai.com/chatgpt/), which also does not appear to show significant gender-based differences with the synthetic data.
+The code in this repo also extends the analysis to OpenAI's [ChatGPT](https://openai.com/chatgpt/).

 # Method and findings